SkillsFundingAgency/dfc-devops/ArmTemplates/sql-managed-instance.md

 sqlServerName: (required) string

-Name of SQL Server.
+Name of SQL Server Managed Instance.
 Will be created in the same resource group as the script is run and in the default location for resource group.
-The fully qualified domain name of the SQL server is available as an output of the template - sqlServerFqdn

 sqlSubnetId: (required) string